 A real crisis is the wrong time to identify gaps.
-A crisis simulation helps you identify them and address them.
+A crisis simulation helps you identify them and address them before the crisis!

 That's great!
 Many companies do mock recalls and in fact some industries and standards require it.
 The thing to consider with mock recalls however is that they tend to be focused on traceability and are internally focused.
 While traceability is really important in a product recall, it is usually not an accurate test of your ability to prevent a major incident or product recall escalating into a crisis.

 For that you need to make sure you include role-playing of key external stakeholders such as customers, consumers, regulators, the media, industry associations etc- even better if you can get them to join in the exercise with you, but certain role-playing them is important.

 Likewise, if you are currently doing crisis exercises, you need to make sure you are exercising your engagement with key external stakeholders.